-If your child becomes ill during the school day then they must report to the school's Health Centre.
-The school nurse will make an assessment and if required the nurse will contact the parent/caregiver to organise a pick up from school.
+If your child becomes ill during the school day then they must report to the school's Health Centre at main reception.
+The school nurse/first aider will make an assessment and if required, will contact the parent/caregiver to organise a pickup from school.
 Students are not allowed to directly phone or text home.
 Parent/Caregivers are required to come to the Health Centre at Main Reception and sign the student out.

-APPROVED LEAVE DURING THE SCHOOL TERM

-All requests for leave from school for non-medical reasons (e.g. family holiday during school time) must be made in writing to Mrs Dianne Blackbourn (d.blackbourn@sanctamaria.school.nz) at least two weeks prior to the event.
+APPROVED LEAVE DURING THE SCHOOL TERM All requests for leave from school for non-medical reasons (e.g. family holiday during school time) must be made in writing to Mrs Dianne Blackbourn (d.blackbourn@sanctamaria.school.nz) at least two weeks prior to the event.